-- A) A location map to be drawn at a scale of one (1) inch equals one thousand (1,000) feet, showing the entire SUBDIVISION and its relation to the surrounding area within a radius of three thousand (3,000) feet.
-Said location map shall delineate all STREETS and other relevant physical/natural features that may either affect or be affected by the proposed development. - B) Proposed SUBDIVISION name and location. - C) Names and addresses of the OWNER, APPLICANT and the REGISTERED LAND SURVEYOR who prepared the PRELIMINARY PLAT layout. - D) The names of all adjoining property OWNERS of record or names of condominium association officers. - E) The date, approximate true North point and scale. - F) The location and approximate dimensions of all existing property lines, including the entire area proposed to be subdivided and the remainder of the tract not subdivided, if any. - G) All relevant features, including soils information, existing structures, STREETS, railroads, bodies of water, watercourses and significant vegetation, that may influence the design of the SUBDIVISION. - H) Contours shall be at two-foot intervals, shown in dotted lines for the existing natural surface and in solid lines for proposed final grade, together with the final grade elevations shown in figures at all LOT corners.
+- A. A location or locus map drawn at a suitable scale showing the entire SUBDIVISION and its relation to the surrounding area. - B. Proposed SUBDIVISION name and location. - C. Names and addresses of the OWNER, APPLICANT and the REGISTERED LAND SURVEYOR who prepared the PRELIMINARY PLAT layout. - D. The names of all adjoining property OWNERS of record or names of condominium association officers. - E. The date, approximate true North point and scale. - F. The location and approximate dimensions of all existing property lines, including the entire area proposed to be subdivided and the remainder of the tract not subdivided, if any. - G. All relevant features, including soils information, existing structures, STREETS, railroads, bodies of water, watercourses and significant vegetation, that may influence the design of the SUBDIVISION. - H. Contours shall be at two-foot intervals, shown in dotted lines for the existing natural surface and in solid lines for proposed final grade, together with the final grade elevations shown in figures at all LOT corners.
 If the existing grades are not to be changed, then the contours in these areas shall be solid lines.
-Upon request, contours delineating existing surface shall be extended one hundred (100) feet beyond the limits of the SUBDIVISION boundaries and shall be related to the United States Geological

-Survey, provided that bench marks exist within one-half (1/2) mile of the boundary of the SUBDIVISION.
+Upon request, contours delineating existing surface shall be extended one hundred (100) feet beyond the limits of the SUBDIVISION boundaries and shall be related to the United States Geological Survey, provided that bench marks exist within one-half (1/2) mile of the boundary of the SUBDIVISION.